 Formatting changes that we make to either drawing in any window using the Style pane will immediately apply to all windows that show that drawing as a layer.

 We can click open the Regions drawing in its own window as seen above.
-We will start by changing the Stroke property of the Regions drawing.
+We will start by changing the Stroke color property of the Regions drawing.

 We change the Stroke color to a darker gray.
 The Regions drawing immediately updates to use darker gray color for area borders.